New Ergonomics Skills for Telecommuters

 After just six months, the dream of early morning walks along the beach and an extra three hours a day to start a new training course was long gone.
 Instead, Jean was suffering physical and financial distress, felt alienated from her company and forgotten by her manager.

 The start of your new office ergonomic training

 The 21st Century workforce is unique.
 Staff are no longer bound to one desk – technology has created a dynamic workplace where staff are free to hot-desk (sometimes with tablets) or work from home and constantly interface with multiple screens.

 With work-related musculoskeletal disorders already considered the most significant negative health issues associated with the use of personal computers, and decreasing control over new work environments, rates of discomfort and injury are set to rise.

 Industry can no longer try to manage risks using training that is decades old.
-Office ergonomic training must now build a new range of personal skills needed to manage the immediate work environment, workstation setup and, most importantly, the new work behaviours needed to minimise or eliminate pain and the chance of injury and increase productivity.
+Office ergonomic training must now build a new range of personal protective behaviours needed to manage the immediate work environment, workstation setup and, most importantly, the new self-care competencies needed to minimise or eliminate pain and the chance of injury and increase productivity.
 A new range of work skills that make recommendations easy to personalise and quick to apply to any work (or leisure) situation.

 Discover the difference 21st Century Office Ergonomics Training can make to your business.

 Our cost-effective program tasters make it so easy to see the difference.
 Fun, interactive lunchbox talks or workstation assessment that include personalised coaching, provide easy to remember advice that ensure immediate benefits?
 (Certainly not the same old boring checklists!)